amihaiemil/amihaiemil.github.io/_posts/2017-01-24-selenium-and-junit-the-right-way.markdown

  a good OOP programmer, you're probably doing it wrong.
 ---

 There are many tutorials out there about how to use Selenium with JUnit to write automated tests for the UI.
-However, most (if not all of them), only show you how to play around with a ``WebDriver`` instance, fetch a webpage, call a ``findBy*`` method and make some assertions.
+However, most (if not all of them) only show you how to play around with a ``WebDriver`` instance, fetch a web-page, call a ``findBy*`` method and make some assertions.

-Take [this](http://toolsqa.com/java/junit-framework/junit-test-selenium-webdriver/) article, for example - it's currently the first on Google, when you search for "selenium and junit".
+Take [this](http://toolsqa.com/java/junit-framework/junit-test-selenium-webdriver/) article, for example.
+It's currently the first on Google, when you search for "selenium and junit".
 If you write your tests in that manner you will eventually end up in a lot of trouble.
 This post tries to explain why and offer a much better alternative.

 <figure>
  <img src="/images/truce_hurts.png" alt="The Truce Hurts">